Aluisyo/OMNIS/PROJECT_DOCUMENTATION.md

 ---

 ## Introduction
-OMNIS - ArNS Explorer is a React+TypeScript web application for browsing, filtering, and resolving ArNS name records.
+ArNS Explorer is a React+TypeScript web application for browsing, filtering, and resolving ArNS name records.
 It showcases a directory of records, a live feed, and analytics, while offloading intensive tasks to a Web Worker and persisting data via IndexedDB.

 ## Technology Stack
 - React with TypeScript